Skip to main content

 Find a Lawyer

-If your vehicle accident was serious enough for a police officer to show up, you may have to think about the impact of that officer's report on your insurance claim.
+Your accident or injury might have been severe enough for a police officer to show up.
+You’ll have to think about the impact of their report on your insurance claim or personal injury lawsuit.

 Why Does a Police Report Matter?

-• Objective Information – This includes things like the make, model, and color of the vehicles involved, the time of the accident and where it happened, your insurance information, etc. Having your own records of this information may help.
+• Objective information: This includes details like the make, model, and color of the vehicles involved, the time and location of the accident, your insurance information, etc. Having your own records of this information may help.

-• Subjective Information – This includes information that you may not be able to objectively prove, such as where on the road the accident happened, the exact causes of the accident, and the nature of statements made by drivers and witnesses.
+• Subjective information: This includes information that you may not be able to objectively prove, such as where on the road the accident happened, the exact causes of the accident, and the nature of driver and witness statements.
 If the officer who wrote the report does not agree with your assessment of the situation, they may leave the report as it is.

-If you disagree with a police officer's report, you may be able to write your own report and submit it to the police department, where your report may be filed with the official police report as an addendum.
+If you disagree with a police officer’s report, you may be able to write your own report and submit it to the police department.
+The department can file your supplemental report as an addendum to the original report.
+The supplemental police report is one of many documents that can help you prove fault in a personal injury case.

-If you have been negatively and unjustly impacted by a police officer's false or misleading accident report, you may want to seek the advice of a legal professional who focuses on these types of issues.
+If you have been negatively and unjustly impacted by a false or misleading accident report, you may want to seek the advice of a legal professional who focuses on these types of issues.
+Find a personal injury attorney near you who can address the unique challenges of your case.

 Was this helpful?